pbaylis/pbaylis.github.io/about.markdown

 <img src="images/tokyowindow.jpg" alt="Bishop" width="60%" height="60%" class="shadow" />
 </center>
 ***
 I'm an environmental economist with a coding problem.
-I like to think about interesting problems that affect people and policy, and
+I like to think about interesting problems that affect people and policy, in particular those that relate to energy.

 Currently, I'm a graduate student at UC-Berkeley in the [Agricultural and Resource Economics](http://areweb.berkeley.edu) program, and I work for a variety of all-star professors at the [Energy Institute at Haas](https://ei.haas.berkeley.edu).